mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 ### Strings are immutable objects

 The heart of String object is array which stores its content.
-String is wrapping it and prevents from changing, offering multiple methods returning new strings as a result of computation.
+String is wrapping it and prevents from changing, offering multiple methods that returning new String as a result of computation.

 {% highlight java %}
 /** Before Java 9 */